demonmovch/user-detail/README.md

-Web application gets test users info using randomuser.me Rest API.
+Web application gets test users info using randomuser.me rest API.
 It is built using React and Mobx.

 You may use the following link to open the web application https://demonmovch.github.io/user-detail/build/